 Point guards tend to be lighter, faster, and shiftier players.
 This style of play is better accommodated by shoes that have great multidirectional traction, low profile responsive cushioning, and a flexible yet supportive upper.
 The traction should be able to keep up with all of your changes of direction, the cushioning should be just enough to offer impact protection, but not so much that it slows you down, and the support should keep your foot safely in the footbed.

 With all this in mind, we have sifted through the hundreds of models we test each season and picked out the top sneaker models that excel in these aspects.
 So, with all that being said, let’s get right into the best basketball shoes for point guards.
-We also have a similar list of top-notch hoop shoes for shooting guards as well.

 Best Basketball Shoes for Point Guards